SubCommand Name and Help¶

 create

-We can set the name
+We can set the help

 in several places, each one taking precedence over the other, overriding the previous value.